I Ching Oracle Result: Transformation from Hexagram 53 with Changing Lines 2, 3, 5 to Hexagram 4

 (Hóng jiàn yú líng, fù sān suì bù yùn, zhōng mò zhī shèng, jí.)

-“The wild goose gradually approaches the hill.
-The wife does not become pregnant for three years, but in the end, she is victorious.
-Good fortune.”
+"The wild goose gradually advances to the high mound.
+The wife does not conceive for three cycles, yet in the end nothing can prevent success.
+Favorable outcome."

 Changing to: